 Bit Meaning

 0 "Axes 2" board.

-1 t has a connector for compact flash.
+1 It has a connector for compact flash.

 10 The axis board is "Axis module SB" Note: Bit 0 of HARCOA must be set to 0.

-Bit ·1· only indicates whether the hardware has a connector for the compact flash or not, it does not indicate whether the compact flash is inserted or not.
+Bit $\cdot 1 \cdot$ only indicates whether the hardware has a connector for the compact flash or not, it does not indicate whether the compact flash is inserted or not.